RickardPettersson/Orchard-CMS-MySQL/README.md

 # Project information

-This project was done by Rickard Nordström Pettersson (www.RickardP.se) to a work project for Transticket AB (www.Transticket.se)
+This project was done by Rickard Pettersson (www.RickardP.se) to a work project for Transticket AB (www.Transticket.se)